pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 ## 0.5.3 (October 2020)

-* MonotypeBayesanNetwork.unit (see the two nulls)
+* Logistic Map is latest?
+* Spokes.md
-* MonotypeBayesanNetwork.map
+* Installation.md
-* MonotypeBayesanNetwork.flatMap
+* TwoDice.md (more exposition)
-* Reconcile combine1 and combine2 (maybe add to typeclass or trait)
-* ScalaCheck `Monad[ProbabilityModel]` (needs missing tailRecM mehod)
-* Monad tests for Alarm-Burglary-Earthquake as MonotypeBayesanNetwork

-* Publish site using [sbt-site](https://www.scala-sbt.org/sbt-site/publishing.html) and sbt-s3

 * Fix `ConditionalProbabilityTable` division by zero during Bernoulli bayes (line 57)
   * Eliminate this from being tested during Bayes (When both A and B probability is zero?)
+* Region.isSatisfiable to avoid circular definition of non-zero probabilities

 * move ast view xml (how is it able to refer to `xml.Node`?)
   * ast.view.AstNodeFormatter (xml.Utility.escape)